Exhibition — My life at the textile (2017 - 2020)

 The perfume "Hymn to the weavers" is intended to infuse an olfactory and affective citizen memory by paying tribute to the workers of the former city's cotton factory.
 In my research, I collected impressions and memories of former workers and citizens in my Moleskine.
 Strong notions emerged from these exchanges: the importance of emphasizing hard work, willingness and pride, the very essence of the weaver.
 From these touching encounters came also a poem that I wrote to explain the olfactory narrative intention, for those who wove the history of the region.
 It is inscribed on the inside of an artist's notebook, with an old photo of workers in the first part of the glass diptych, like a precious artifact.

-The ozonic head note recalls the proximity of the hydroelectric dam, the vital engine of the plant.
-The heart notes of the perfume are formed around a wet hay accord reminiscent of the smell of wet and quilted raw cotton.
-The base notes are heavy and warm, like the ambient air and the deafening noises that reigned in the factory. "
+The scent is found in the second part of the wall installation.
+One can guess its presence by a nose icon followed by a text indicating to approach, to press a button and to smell.
+The ozonic head note recalls the proximity of the hydroelectric dam, the main engine of the plant.
+The heart notes, around a chord on wet hay, recall the smell of wet and quilted raw cotton.
+The base notes are heavy and warm, like the ambient air and the deafening noises that reigned at the factory.

 - Alexandra Bachand

-A production of the Corporation de la maison Merry, in collaboration with Diane Bernier Design, Éric Corriveau and Sans Cravate.
+A production of the Corporation de la maison Merry.